Understanding Library Terminology can be confusing. Click on any of the terms below to be taken to a page where you can learn more about that term.

 Personal beliefs, opinions, or attitudes that prevent one from being objective about a particular topic.

 Boolean operators are search terms you use to find information.
 These include AND, OR, NOT.
 These words may be used to narrow or widen your search.
+AND will limit your search to only results that include both keywords.
+OR will expand your search and is used to connect similar keywords.
+NOT is used to eliminate irrelevant topics from search results that keep appearing.

 Cataloging is the process of determining which call number belongs on an item, assigning the number to that item, putting the item in the library catalog and preparing it for checkout.